-- Alcohol -- Depression and alcoholism is often seen in the same patients at the same time.
-Alcohol is a depressant drug and its presence in a depressed person has serious implications on treatment outcome (see Alcohol and Depression)
+- Alcohol—Depression and alcoholism often is seen in the same patient at the same time.
+Alcohol is a depressant and its presence in a depressed person has serious implications on treatment outcome (see Alcohol and Depression).

-- Marital Status -- Depression is highest among divorced, separated, or co-habitating persons.
+- Marital Status—Depression is highest among divorced, separated, or cohabiting persons.
 It is lowest among single and married persons.
 People living alone have higher rates of depression than those living with others do.

-- Physical Illness -- Certain physical illnesses are associated with depression such as thyroid disorder, hormonal imbalances, chronic viral infections, cancer and heart diseases.
+- Physical Illness —Certain physical illnesses, such as thyroid disorder, hormonal imbalances, chronic viral infections, cancer and heart disease, are associated with depression.

-- Gender -- Recent research by the National Institute of Mental Health estimates that one out of every four women and one out of every 10 men experience some type of depression during their lifetime.
+- Gender—Recent research by the National Institute of Mental Health estimates that one in four women and one in 10 men experience some type of depression during their lifetime.
 While women suffer from depression more often and attempt suicide more frequently, men are more successful in their suicide attempts.
 Women also suffer from unique forms of depression related to their unique biology and life experiences.

-- Ethnic and Cultural Groups -- The World Health Organization named depression the fourth most devastating illness in the world today and predicts that it will become the second ranked illness by 2020.
+- Ethnic and Cultural Groups —The World Health Organization named depression the fourth most devastating illness in the world today and predicts that it will become the second ranked illness by 2020.
 No ethnic or cultural group is immune.
-While depression occurs at about the same rate in different groups, ethnic and cultural differences often impact the ways in which their members express their feelings and their willingness to seek treatment.
+While depression occurs at about the same rate in different groups, ethnic and cultural differences often affect the ways in which people express their feelings and their willingness to seek treatment.